 Known as “the pearl of the Indian Ocean”, Sri Lanka is a tiny island nation off the south coast of India.
 Although the majority of the people follow Buddhism, the minorities of Hindus, Christians and Muslims are also widely prevalent, Islam is the largest of them.

-Sri Lanka is one of the top places to visit in the world in 2018 for Halal-friendly travel because the country has many Muslim-friendly facilities.
+Sri Lanka is one of the top places to visit in the world for Halal-friendly travel because the country has many Muslim-friendly facilities.
 There are a number of mosques all over the island, and Halal food is easily available (with most international chains even being Halal-certified).
 The people are extremely friendly and accommodating as well.
 Sri Lanka is the best place for a relaxing vacation of lounging around on gorgeous beaches and getting pampered in all-natural spas, but also has opportunities for those who are adventurous or love to witness exotic wildlife in their natural habitats.